Iconography

 Click to expand

-Primary colors
+Primary icons

 Our primary icons have a sense of motion and vibrancy and convey Micron’s constant innovation.
 The icons come to life when animated, so use our kinetic icons whenever possible.